Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Abstract

 \section{Abstract}

-We establish two exact correspondences between reverse-mode automatic differentiation (backpropagation evaluated at a fixed forward pass) and compositions of projection maps in Kullback--Leibler (KL) geometry.
-In both settings, belief-propagation-style message passing enforces agreement and factorization constraints via KL projections.
-In the first setting, backpropagation arises as the differential of a KL projection map on a delta-lifted factorization.
-In the second setting, on complete and decomposable sum--product networks, backpropagation coincides with exact probabilistic inference, and the backward values admit an interpretation as Lagrange multipliers of a KL I-projection problem.
+We establish two correspondences between reverse-mode automatic differentiation (backpropagation at a given forward-pass point) and compositions of projection maps in Kullback--Leibler (KL) geometry.
+In both settings, message passing enforces agreement and factorization constraints through KL projections.

+In the first setting, backpropagation arises as the differential of a KL projection map on a lifted deterministic computation graph.
+In the second setting, on complete and decomposable sum--product networks, the same reverse-mode quantities coincide with exact probabilistic marginals and are realized by a KL I-projection.

+The distinction is that, in the first setting, projection induces structure, whereas, in the second, structure makes the projection exact.
+This pedagogical note highlights the relation among backpropagation, belief propagation, and KL projection algorithms and provides a perspective that unifies learning, sampling, and inference under a common geometric operator.

 {\bfseries 2020 Mathematics Subject Classification:} Primary 47H09; Secondary 90C25, 68T37.

 {\bfseries Keywords:} belief propagation; backpropagation; KL divergence; Bregman projections; Dykstra’s algorithm; information projection; sum--product networks; message passing.